OCA/account-invoicing/account_invoice_supplierinfo_update_on_validate/README.rst

 Update Supplier Info of product from Supplier Invoice Validation
 ================================================================

-This module is a glue module installed if the following module are installed:
-* account_invoice_supplierinfo_update (account-invoicing repository)

 At the supplier invoice validation, it allows to update supplierinfo, if the invoice line has a different price value.